ultrapalace/M0SS-101/build-guide.md

 - Soldering Iron
 - Solder
 - A T8 torx bit and driver
-- A 2mm Allen Wrench or M2 bit and driver
+- A 2mm Allen Wrench or 2mm hex bit and driver
 - Super Glue (optional)

 <br/>